SPECTACULAR ECONOMIC NEWS….

 Nature is a “sharing with freely “ system.
 Nature doesn’t demand money or payment of any kind, for anything, and it gives everything.
 Nature allows everyone to pick fruits and vegetables, absorb sunlight, have rain fall on them and breathe air.
 Nature allows airplanes built with U.S. dollars to fly equally well over countries using Yen, Marks & Yuan, and over oceans with no money system at all.

 The Universe does require that we observe it’s laws, and these laws don’t change.
 For example, crops need a certain amount of sunlight, moisture and nutrients to optimize their yield, and airplanes require a specific amount of lift for each ton of cargo.
 There is constant and recurrent upset in financial matters because it is not fact based.
 The rules are changed and violated continuously.
 Among other systems, humans have tried barter, slavery, feudalism, communism, fascism, socialism and capitalism.
 None of them have nor can work long term.
 They are all out of sync with nature and therefore obsolete.

-If money and finance are not economics, then what are they?
-Money is a management tool.
-Finance is a management system.
-We use them to manage an economy, to manage economic activity.
+If finance is not economics, then what is it?
+Finance, money is a tool.
+It is a management tool.
+We use it to manage an economy, to manage economic activity.
 And it is used to determine who gets access to goods and services, and how much access that one is to get.